brpo01/terraform-module/terraform-module.md

 - Move roles.tf & the launch templates into the main.tf file in the compute folder.

+- Add outputs in the outputs.tf.
+We'll be referencing these outputs in the root main.tf file.
+Also create a user-data folder for your user-data scripts

 **main.tf**
 ```
 resource "aws_iam_role" "ec2_instance_role" {